chainer/chainer/docs/source/guides/functions.rst

 3. Body of *parallel loop*.
 We can use the input/output argument names as an element of these arrays.
 4. Name of the kernel function, which is shown in debuggers and profilers.

-Above code is not compiled on every forward/backward computation thanks to two caching mechanisms provided by :func:`cuda.elementwise`.
+Above code is not compiled on every forward/backward computation thanks to two caching mechanisms provided by :func:`cuda.elementwise() <chainer.backends.cuda.elementwise>`.

 The first one is *binary caching*:
 :func:`chainer.backends.cuda.elementwise` function caches the compiled binary in the ``$(HOME)/.cupy/kernel_cache`` directory with a hash value of the CUDA code, and reuses it if the given code matches the hash value.